 - Are you going out for the night?
 Great idea!
 You might even meet someone and want to bump uglies.
 Go for it!
-Just don’t take him or her to your room.
+Just don’t take them to your room.
 People want to sleep.
 Go to their place (if they’re a local or in a hotel)

 The story about my First Solo-Travel experiences

 It’s been a while since I went on my very first solo travel.
 It has been five years since I stepped on the airplane all by myself off to Berlin and Copenhagen for a back-to-back trip.

 The first trip was to Berlin.
 Ryanair had a good deal on tickets to the German capital, so I decided it would be a good start.
 I had visited the city a couple of years prior.
 So I more or less knew my way around already.

 I had booked five nights in the Generator Hostel near Friedrichstrasse.
 In one go, I did my first solo trip and hostel-stay—great adventures for a young traveler.

 At the hostel, I did my best to be a great roommate.
 I greeted everyone upon arrival, was quiet during the nighttime, didn’t hog the toilet and bathroom, and kept my corner of the room nice and tidy.